The MAGIC formula:

 There is a silverback male.
 Let’s call him Tarquin.
 He is holding forth, showing off to his slightly entitled daughter Taramasalata.
 Next to them is Clint, a competitive analyst, wanting to point out how all my tricks are done.
 He’s the uncle of the over-enthusiastic 10-year-old Matilda, who is dying to show me a card trick of her own.

 On Matilda’s right is her joker dad Jake, then her bored teenage brother Ben, who is glued to his phone and would rather be anywhere else in the world.
-Finally, we have Claire, Matilda and Ben’s timid mother, who doesn’t really like magic and has to endure sitting next to the silverback Tarquin.
+Finally, we have Tina, Matilda and Ben’s timid mother, who doesn’t really like magic and has to endure sitting next to the silverback Tarquin.

 When I arrive at the table, I have only a short time to connect with the whole table, work out the personality types present, and try and get them all working as a single audience.
 I need, if possible, to get them aligned, to pull together as one.

 Also, I want to change their emotional state, get them to feel differently, have a good time, and feel more positive about being on the table together.
 My aim is to Move them, Attune to them, Give to them, Inspire them and Connect with them.
 That is the real MAGIC that will be going on.

 Some of the personality types are pushing my buttons.
 Inside, I want to compete with them, to win.
 I have to reign that in.
 I need to remind myself that I am there to entertain and serve.
 So I have to repress my competitive instincts.

 It’s not uncommon to get a similar mix of people on a team that you might be leading.
 You may not get them all at once, but, for example, I am sure you can recognise the person who thinks they should be leading instead of you, or the person who wants to go into intricate detail about something in particular, or the one who just wants to make jokes all the time.
 You get the idea.